mr2527/pop_OS-win10-KVM-setup/README.md

 * A monitor with more than one input or more than one monitor (Will be discussed later).

 <h2 name="tips/tricks">
-    Tips/Tricks
+    Tips/Tricks:
 </h2>

-1. If you are tired of having to enter a password for each sudo you do just do the following:
+1. If you are tired of having to enter a password for each `sudo` you do, do the following:
 ```
 $ sudo -i
 ```